Will an IVA cost less elsewhere?

 As long as you have fulfilled all of your obligations under the IVA, all remaining unsecured debt included in the arrangement will be written off, your credit file will update these accounts as satisfied and you will be discharged from these liabilities.
 Your creditors therefore, will no longer be able to pursue you for any further repayment.

 Will the IVA affect my job or my ability to hold public office?

 In most cases no. This is one important aspect where an IVA differs from bankruptcy.

 One important exception is that holders of a premises licence are not allowed to enter into an IVA.

-Some companies, such as those in the finance industry, have restrictions on their employees entering into IVAs but this should be stated clearly in your contract of employment.
+Some companies, such as those in the finance industry, or legal sectors have restrictions on their employees entering into IVAs but this should be stated clearly in your contract of employment.
 We would recommend that you review your employment contract if you are unsure and we will advise you on this when you contact us.

 What if my circumstances change whilst I am in an IVA?

 Throughout the duration of your IVA your circumstances may change, this could either be for the better or worse.
 For example, you receive a promotion at work and your income increases it may lead to an increase in your monthly payments.

 Likewise if your income were to reduce, we will review your payments to ensure they are sustainable.
 It is important that you contact us should any change in your circumstances occur.

 If you have suffered a reduction in income or increase in expenditure and need to reduce your repayments then your Insolvency Practitioner can use discretion in most cases to grant a reduction in payments.
 Loss of income through unemployment which renders you unable to make even reduced payments can be dealt with by offering you a payment break.